Dharsana2608/Interview-practice-partner/README.md

 ## Features

 - **30-second timer** for answering each question
-- **10-second timeout** after mic activation if no response is received
 - Voice-based interview with automatic transcription
 - AI-powered interview coordinator and interviewer
 - Real-time feedback and assessment